Shreya-Sebastian/Software_Architecture_PoC/report/team_20_swan_report.md

 The goal of the Smarter Home is to make home automation transparent and accessible, especially for those with less technical expertise.
 The system aims to learn from how and when household devices are used.
 Also to identify patterns in this usage and suggest automations that align with the users’ daily routines.
 Each suggestion is shown with a clear explanation of the data it is based on, ensuring the transparency and the trust.
 The users retain full control over their information and can view or delete recorded data at any time.
 The interface is designed with simplicity and inclusivity in mind, ensuring that all users regardless of digital familiarity can comfortably manage and customize their home automations.

 This report presents the development of the Smarter Home system.
-It begins by analysing the problem context and stakeholders, followed by the definition of functional requirements and key quality attributes that guided the design process.
-This is followed by a context analysis that examines the external factors influencing the system and a discussion of the ethical implications and mitigations.
-The report then outlines the system architecture, explains the chosen architectural development techniques and discusses key design decisions with alternatives.
-After this there is the comparison between cloud and on-premises deployment and an explanation of the considered open source components.
-Finally, it presents the proof of concept and evaluation, demonstrating how the proposed solution addresses the identified challenges and achieves the project’s goals of accessibility and transparency.
+It begins by analysing the problem context and stakeholders in Chapter 1, followed by the definition of functional requirements and key quality attributes in Chapters 2 and 3 that guided the design process.
+This is followed in Chapter 4 by a context analysis that examines the external factors influencing the system and a discussion of the ethical implications and mitigations in Chapter 5.
+The report then outlines the system architecture, explains the chosen architectural development techniques and discusses key design decisions with alternatives which can be found in Chapters 7 through 12.
+After this Chapter 13 discusses the comparison between cloud and on-premises deployment and an explanation of the considered open source components is explained in Chapter 14.
+Finally, Chapter 15 presents the proof of concept and evaluation, demonstrating how the proposed solution addresses the identified challenges and achieves the project’s goals of accessibility and transparency.

-## Stakeholder Analysis
+## 1. Stakeholder Analysis

 The proposed smart home system is designed to observe and learn the daily routines of household inhabitants.
 It is built with extensibility in mind, allowing integration with a wide range of sensors and devices to accommodate different household needs and user preferences.
 Understanding how these features affect the various people involved in and impacted by the system is critical as each group may have different expectations.
 To be able to design the system in such a way that maximizes benifts, it is essential to conduct a stakeholder analysis on the system.
 The results of the analysis are shown in the image below.

 ![alt text](images/powerinterestdiagram.png)

-### High influence and high interest
+### 1.1 High influence and high interest

 The primary stakeholders are the homeowners and adult residents.
 These are the main users of the system and their interests are in the convenience, the comfort and the efficiency.
 They are the most likely to value a home that takes over the repetitive tasks.
-These tasks could include actions such as switching off lights and locking doors, and also adjusting thermostats.
 Many people will like the potential for energy savings and the cost reductions.
 However this group is also the most vulnerable to concerns over their privacy.
-The system records routines, and it could reveal sensitive information about when people are just at home.
-But also when they sleep or when they leave the house.
 If this is not handled correctly such data could become a security risk.
-Furthermore some users may fear losing control over their home environment if the system over-automates or offers any suggestions that might feel intrusive.
 Their experience will determine in the end whether the system is accepted and whether it can be integrated into the everyday life.
 As seen in the diagram, this group has both high influence and high interest.
 This means they must be closely managed to ensure the system meets their needs and earns their trust.

 Next in the diagram we also see the manufacturers of smart appliances and sensors who represent another stakeholder group.
 Active engagement with the manufacturers is needed to align with their goals.
 Their interest lies in ensuring that their products integrate seamlessly with the proposed system.
 This can also then boost the sales of the smart home products.
 At the same time, some manufacturers may fear that they are being overshadowed or locked out if the system privileges for certain brands.
 Whether the system uses open standards and API’s, will also determine the reach of the system and the amount of systems and homes that are able to use the system.

-### High influence and low interest
+### 1.2 High influence and low interest

 Secondary users, such as children guests or tenants are less involved in the decision making but are still important to the system.
 They have high influence as they require user interfaces that are safe and simple.
 The access should also be restricted to only those parts of the home relevant to them.
 For example, a child should be able to control the lights in their own bedroom but they should not the household heating system.
 Guests or temporary tenants may like the convenience of automated living.
 But it could also feel uneasy about being monitored if they are being inside someone else their smart home.
 This system negatively impact the overall satisfaction of their stay.

 Data protection authorities are also implicated.
 Given that the system collects sensitive personal data about household routines, it will have to comply with the regulations.
-Therefore they will have a high influence on the overall system.
+Therefore they will have a high influence but low influence on the overall system.
 These are regulations such as the General Data Protection Regulation in Europe or the California Consumer Privacy Act in the United States.

-### Low influence and high interest
+### 1.3 Low influence and high interest

 Another import group of stakeholders to think about consists of the system developers and technology providers.
 Their role is to ensure the technical robustness of the platform.
 Particularly in integrating the sensors and devices from different brands.
 They also carry responsibility for designing the machine learning models that detect the user routines.
 Developers should go for a balance between personalization and privacy.
 Also compatibility with existing platforms such as Google Home, Amazon Alexa or Apple HomeKit will be essential to make the system a success.
 As the platforms are already in the market, they will have high interest to engage in a way that allows them to grow and to be integrated.

-### Low influence and low interest
+### 1.4 Low influence and low interest

-Finally, low influence and low interest stakeholders can include the utility providers and the energy companies, who may see some opportunities in collaboration with the system.
+Finally, low influence and low interest stakeholders includes the utility providers and the energy companies, who may see some opportunities in collaboration with the system.
 For example data on energy consumption could reduce the environmental impact of the household.
 Similarly insurers and real estate stakeholders are interested because smart homes can reduce risks such as fire or flooding.
 This can increase the value of the home.
 Although they have low influence and interest, it is still important to keep this group in mind.

 ---